Michaelsalaja/DFIR-SOC-Lab/README.md

 The discovery and recovery of hidden images are significant from a forensic perspective for several reasons:

 *   **Intent to Conceal:** The act of hiding files, either by changing their extension or deleting them to leave them in unallocated space, strongly suggests a deliberate attempt to conceal information.
-This can indicate mens rea (guilty mind) on the part of the suspect.
+This can indicate malicous acts (guilty mind) on the part of the suspect.
 *   **Key Evidence:** The recovered images themselves can contain crucial evidence.
 They may be contraband, documents relevant to the case, or show a timeline of events.
 For example, the metadata (EXIF data) within the images could reveal the date, time, and even the geolocation where the picture was taken, providing a timeline and location for a specific event.
 *   **Attacker Behavior:** The methods used to hide the files (e.g., specific file names or directory structures) can reveal the suspect's level of technical sophistication and common operating procedures, which can be valuable for future investigations.
 *   **Link to Other Artifacts:** The recovered files can be linked to other artifacts in the case, such as web browser history showing where they were downloaded from or chat logs discussing their existence, helping to build a more complete picture of the events.